viktorvishyn369/PhotoSync/README.md

 5. Ensure the phone and computer are on the same Wi‑Fi network.

 **For Remote Server (internet/VPS):**
-1. Prefer HTTPS via Cloudflare Tunnel / reverse proxy.
+1. Install PhotoSync Server on your remote machine (VPS/home server).
+2. Put it behind HTTPS (TLS) using a reverse proxy or tunnel (for example Cloudflare Tunnel).
-2. In the app (Remote Server), enter a full URL like `https://yourdomain.com`
+3. In the app (Remote), enter the host only (no `https://`, no port):
-3. If you must use direct server access, use native HTTPS (see “Remote access over HTTPS”).
+   - Example domain: `photosync.example.com`
+   - Example IP: `203.0.113.10`

 **Common issues:**
 - Server not running?
 Check tray icon or terminal